 - Criteria - What Contacts should belong in which Organization Groups?

-- Ownership - Which Virtuous Users are assigned to each Organization Group?
+- Ownership - Which Virtuous CRM+ Users are assigned to each Organization Group?

 - Maintenance - Who is responsible for maintaining Organization Groups and how often is the maintenance handled?